varmoh/k8s_helm_deployment/README.md

 #### Cluster requirements
 For successful installation, cluster must have
- - CertManager (not neded for local testing)
+ - CertManager (not needed for local testing)
  - Istio
  - Longhorn